 The Giants' Open Scheme

-Since ChatGPT ignited the AI arena in early 2024, this playbook has been repeating.
+Since ChatGPT ignited the AI arena at the beginning of 2024, this playbook has been repeating.

 In the AI era, this logic still applies.